IELTS Writing

 Line graphs are very common in IELTS academic task 1 writing.
 In this lesson we will look at a Model Answer and an analysis.

 This line graph comes from Cambridge IELTS 11 academic.. you can find this book on Amazon.
-Use only official TELTS material when doing practice tests: there is a lot of fake IELTS material out there on the web.
+Use only official IELTS material when doing practice tests: there is a lot of fake IELTS material out there on the web.

 Line graphs are very common in IELTS academic task 1 writing.
 In this lesson we will look at a Model Answer and an analysis.